wesleypereiradasilveira/wesleypereiradasilveira/README.md

 ### Hello, I'm Wesley Silveira, a Software and Data Engineer from Brazil 🇧🇷.

-- 🛠️ Software Engineer proficient in MVC Web Applications and API development with C# and Python, along with frontend expertise in Razor and Angular.
+- 🛠️ Software Engineer proficient in MVC Web Applications and API development with C# and Python, along with frontend expertise in Angular.
 - 📊 Data Engineer with a focus on managing big data in the cloud, spanning data ingestion, transformation, and preparation for data science, applications, and visualizations.
 - ☁️ Experienced in Azure services, including Serverless Functions, AppService, CI/CD via Azure DevOps, and adept at handling Big Data with Blob Storage, Data Lake Storage, Synapse, and Data Analytics using Databricks.
 - 🤜🤛 Connect with me on LinkedIn to learn more.